 Write an exceptional cover letter: Many candidates overlook this part, but a cover letter is equally important.
 Draft a compelling cover letter—again tailored to the specific listing—indicating why the company should consider you.
 Mention the skills and traits that make you a good fit.
 Don’t use a generic cover letter—it’s essential to customize it to suit the requirements of each company.

 Complete a course or certification: You have a wide range of courses and certifications to choose from when it comes to project management.
-One that stands out is the PMP certification from Project Management Institute (PMI).
-This is considered the gold standard among project management certifications.
-It covers the A to Z of the field and is quite rigorous.
+One of the most common, the PMP certification, covers the A to Z of the field and is quite rigorous.

 Prepare yourself for an internship interview: Search for the frequently asked questions and prepare their answers.
 Learn all you can about the company, its vision, mission, and goals.
 Rehears your responses to interview questions so that they flow naturally during the real thing.
 Convey your enthusiasm and eagerness for the role by asking thoughtful questions.